Welcome to today's edition of the Rush 24-7 podcast.

 This is going to be like the Iranian hostage siege.

-You don't want to you don't want to put up with that, and you don't have to if you become a Rush 24-7 subscriber.
+And you don't have to if you become a Rush 24-7 subscriber.

-Uh and uh if you subscribe today, you will get four extra weeks of Rush 24-7 free.
+And if you subscribe today, you will get four extra weeks of Rush 24-7 free.

 That is a hell of a deal.

-It's almost as good a deal as it is if you're a retired Greek civil servant, where you get actually 13 monthly paychecks a year under the Greek system.
+It's almost as good a deal as it is if you're a retired Greek civil servant where you get actually 13 monthly paychecks a year under the Greek system.

-This isn't this is almost like that.
+This is almost like that.

 And Steve has tweeted at me, it takes months to put the cabinet together.

-It takes months to put the cabinet together, and it takes a year to finally get all of the cabinet people approved by Congress.
+And it takes a year to finally get all of the cabinet people approved by Congress.

-Every other country manages Uh to put a cabinet together in 20 minutes and govern their countries just as badly as this one's governed.
+Every other country manages to put a cabinet together in 20 minutes and govern their countries just as badly as this one's governed.

 So it doesn't make any difference.